SDTC-CPMed/scDrugPrio/vignettes/sample_workflow_scDrugPrio.md

 ## Final drug candidate selection and ranking

-Lets assume we have completed evaluation of drug effects direction in respect to targeted DEGs fold change, we will derive a file that resembles `fc_evaluation_done`
+Lets assume we have completed evaluation of drug candidates effect on targeted DEGs.
+We will derive a file that resembles the above Excel file.
+This file can be loaded into R and, continuing our example, we have named this variable `fc_evaluation_done`.

+Next we need to rank all drug candidates using inter- and intracellular centrality.

 ``` r
 dir.create("Sample_output/Final_ranking")